Debbie Bates

 Debbie Bates (also Tyler) is a fictional character from the BBC soap opera EastEnders, played by Nicola Duffett from 1993 to 1995.
 She was introduced as a love interest for Nigel Bates (Paul Bradley), but was killed-off in 1995 at Duffett's request.
+She returned In May 2025 in an uncredited cameo as a vision within Nigel Bates' mind.